kahinimehta/executivefunciton/docs/T1recruitment.md

 title: T1 Recruitment
 has_children: false
 parent: Documentation
-has_toc: false
+has_toc: true
 nav_order: 1
 ---
+* TOC
+{:toc}

 # T1 Recruitment

 ### Navigating to Recruitment Sheet on LiBI Drive
+*Note: Nina Laney is the point person for access to the LiBI drive*

 - Access the spreadsheet of potential participants via the LiBI drive
-- Sign-in to the CHOP Desktop by going to “https://connect.chop.edu/logon/LogonPoint/tmindex.html” and sign-in using your CHOP credentials → click “Desktop” on the home page to launch the virtual desktop
+- Sign-in to the CHOP Desktop by going to “https://connect.chop.edu/logon/LogonPoint/htmindex.html” and sign-in using your CHOP credentials → click “Desktop” on the home page to launch the virtual desktop
 <img src="/executivefunction/assets/images/EF1.png" alt="Sign into CHOP">

-- Click the yellow file icon on the bottom dock of the chop desktop
+- Click the yellow file icon on the bottom dock of the CHOP desktop
 <img src="/executivefunction/assets/images/EF2.png" alt="Yellow folder">

 - Select “LiBI Drive” → “Recruitment Screening” → “EF - Sophia, Kristin, Kahini” → “EF Healthy_controls_8-15_demographics_mri_10.18.2021” (Our current working list)
 _Note: To add the LiBI shared drive, from the virtual desktop open up the file explorer from the task bar on the bottom (the yellow folder icon).
-Then right click on ‘Network’, select ‘Map Network Drive’, then type \\ressmb01.research.chop.edu\LiBI into the folder field, then click Finish._
+Then right click on ‘Network’, select ‘Map Network Drive’, then type //ressmb01.research.chop.edu\LiBI into the folder field, then click Finish._
 <img src="/executivefunction/assets/images/EF3.png" alt="Map network drive">

 - Next, on the CHOP Desktop, select the “EPIC” icon (labeled ‘Production’) to launch CHOP Epic